Mac4ttack/codeAcademy/React/Passing Thoughts/readme.md

 Let’s get started!

-Guided instructions and starting resources provided
+Guided instructions and starting resources provided.
+Added code to solve the following:

+If you try to add a new thought, it refreshes the whole page and doesn’t do anything.
+If you try to delete a thought manually, it crashes!
+Thoughts never disappear, defeating the whole point of the app.